-- 20. Replace the Coronation Park playground with a community-level playground. - 21.
-Replace the basic playground at Lieury Park. - 22.
+- 21. Provide playgrounds within 800 metres of residents within settlement areas, unobstructed by physical barriers.
+On this basis, address playground gaps on the east side and north side of Ailsa Craig through future park development, as opportunities become available. - 22.
+Replace the East Williams Optimist Park playground with a community-level playground. - 23.
+Replace the Coronation Park playground with a community-level playground. - 24.
+Replace the basic playground at Lieury Park. - 25.
 New and redeveloped playgrounds should be designed to address accessibility requirements and such as firm and stable surfaces, barrier-free play components, accessible and/or adult swing, and pathways.
 Other unique features should be considered including, but not limited to musical instruments, mobile gaming applications, natural and adventure play components, etc. Thematic playground designs and unique features should also be considered to create enhanced play experiences.

-5.13 Skate Parks
+5.14 Skate Parks